-If the concerns are not resolved, or the staff member believes that there is a high risk to you or to others, the Head of Student Services will review the matter.
-The Head of Student Services will meet with you and may invite other relevant staff members to that meeting.
-At the meeting, we will ask you to agree an action plan and a date to review your progress.

-If you do not follow the action plan or further issues arise, or if your behaviour raises serious and immediate concerns, the Head of Student Services will be informed and paragraph 16.7 will apply.
+If the concerns are not resolved, or it is believed there is a high risk to you or to others, the Director of Student Services will then review the matter as a stage three meeting.
+If you do not follow the action plan or further issues arise, or if your behaviour raises serious and immediate concerns, the Director of Student Services will be informed and paragraph 16.7 will apply.

-16.7 Health, wellbeing and support to study: case conference: The Head of Student Services will carry out a risk assessment.
-The Head of Student Services may ask for a meeting and an action plan as in paragraph 16.6.
-If the Head of Student Services believes that there is a high risk to you or to others, then we will hold a case conference, including other staff as appropriate.
+16.7 The Director of Student Services will carry out a risk assessment of the concerns raised and may ask for a further meeting and action plan as in paragraph 16.6, with an additional review period.
+If the Director of Student Services believes that there is a high risk to you or to others, then we will hold a case conference, including other staff as appropriate.